vifreefly/procsd/README.md

 By default `procsd exec` skip environment variables defined in `procsd.yml`.
 To run process with production environment, provide `--env` option as well: `procsd exec web --env`.

-### Nginx
+### Nginx integration
 > Before make sure that you have Nginx installed `sudo apt install nginx` and running `sudo systemctl status nginx`.

-If one of your application processes is a web process, you can automatically setup Nginx config for it.
+If one of your application processes is a web process, you can automatically setup Nginx (reverse proxy) config for it.
 Why?
 For example to serve static files (assets, images, etc) directly using fast Nginx, rather than application server.
 Or to enable SSL support (see below).

 Add to your procsd.yml `nginx` section with `server_name` option defined: